-The file in use could be actually open somewhere or it could be in the pending deletion status.
-In order to see all the files and running processes, open Start Task Manager and close from there the files by clicking End Task.
+The file in use could be open somewhere or it could be in the pending deletion status.
+To see all the files and running processes, open Start Task Manager and close from there the files by clicking End Task.

-If you are struggling with a file system corruption, this prevent access to the file.
-In most of cases you are not able to delete the file if the file system is corrupted and the solution could be to run a Windows utility to solve this problem.
+If you are struggling with a file system corruption, this prevents access to the file.
+In most cases, you are not able to delete the file if the file system is corrupted and the solution could be to run a Windows utility to solve this problem.

-If you search for a file named " text.txt" and you didn't find it, probably is the case that you have used the space before tbat word.
-Thus, if your file is named "text.txt", you must to use the file name exactly.
+If you search for a file named " text.txt" and you didn't find it, probably is the case that you have used the space before that word.
+Thus, if your file is named "text.txt", you must use the file name exactly.

 There are specific files with names reserved only for Windows operating system.
-In order to rename this kind of files, you can use a non-Win32 program.
+To rename this kind of files, you can use a non-Win32 program.

 You can take a look at the bar with open files where normally you can see all the files you are using at that moment.
 Close the file and try to delete it.
 If you still having issues, probably because that file is still in use, open the Task Manager.
-In order to see all your open files and processes, open Start Task Manager by pressing in the same time the [Ctrl]+[Alt]+[Del] keys.
+To see all your open files and processes, open Start Task Manager by pressing at the same time the [Ctrl]+[Alt]+[Del] keys.

 Renaming of the files causing you troubles, it is one option for solving the deletion of those files.
-You must to use a non-Win32 program, such as the POSIX tool that use the appropriate internal syntax for those files.
+You must use a non-Win32 program, such as the POSIX tool that uses the appropriate internal syntax for those files.
 Probably these actions are intended for experts.